 I know this is completely dependent on the weather and whether you can get a reservation for then, but if the morning is clear I highly recommend going early.
 That way you have the popular hikes and photo spots all to yourself.
 Not to mention there won’t be a long line to get into the park itself.
 Always a win in my book, and one of my favorite El Yunque tips.

 6 – Check the Forest Site for Popular Site Closures

 For many reasons, certain areas of El Yunque rainforest will likely closed to the public during your visit.
 Before you plan your trip, visit the parks site and scroll down to the Recreation Conditions Report section.
 Once you know what’s open you can plan according to what you can access.
 For example, this picture below is of Yokahú Tower was open to explore the grounds of but not go inside.

 If you’re familiar with any national parks or forest, you’re probably used to not having service in the parks.
 El Yunque is no different, so I definitely recommend downloading a map of the park before your day in El Yunque rainforest.
 Download this Google Maps map at very least.

 8 – Hike Mt.
 Britton Tower Trail

 As I mentioned, we hiked all day through the rain.
-Wherever we hiked needed to be safe when wet.
+This hike was one of many El Yunque tips told to me by friends when planning, and we knew wherever we hiked needed to be safe when wet.
 Mt.
 Britton Tower Trail is well maintained and safe to hike, wet or dry.
 Not to mention, the top of the tower also has one of the best views of the whole island.
 Due to the clouds, I wasn’t able to see that full view unfortunately.
 That just means I can save it for next time, right? 🙂